makrai/notes/abend17-sem-repr-survey-acl.md

 ## Inference and Entailment

-* approach[es]
+* approaches
   * Recognizing Textual Entailment (Dagan+ 2013), and
   * Natural Logic (van Eijck, 2005)
-  * Manning (2006) for a discussion of [the annotation]
+  * Manning (2006) for a discussion of the annotation
   * resources (e.g., Dagan+ 2006; Bowman+ 2015)

 # 4 Semantic Schemes and Resources 81

 ## Semantic Role Labeling
-* Semlink (Loper+ 2007) [links] PropBank, FrameNet, VerbNet and WordNet
+  * Semlink (Loper+ 2007) links PropBank, FrameNet, VerbNet and WordNet
   * Preposition Supersenses project (Schneider+ 2015)
   * review (Palmer+ 2010, 2013)
 ## AMR
-* predicate-argument relations, including semantic roles (adapted from PropBank) that apply to a wide variety of predicates (including verbal, nominal and adjectival predicates), modifiers, co-reference, named entities and some time expressions
+  * predicate-argument relations, including semantic roles (adapted from PropBank) that apply to a wide variety of predicates (including verbal, nominal and adjal), modifiers, co-reference, named entities and some time expressions
-  * currently [no] relations above the sentence level
+    * currently no relations above the sentence level
   * English-centric, which results in an
-  * occasional conflation of semantic phenomena [realized] similarly in English
+    * occasional conflation of semantic phenomena realized similarly in English
-  * difficulties [with invariance] across translations (Xue+ 2014)
+    * difficulties with invariance across translations (Xue+ 2014)
 ## Universal Conceptual Cognitive Annotation (Abend and Rappoport 2013a,b)
   * cross-linguistically applicable scheme for semantic annotation, building on typological theory, primarily on Basic Linguistic Theory (Dixon, 2010)
   * argument structures of various types and relations
   * not include semantic role information
   * across languages (Sulem+ 2015)
   * distinguishes between primary and aspectual verbs e.g. _happen to_
   * support for annotation by non-experts
 ## Universal Decompositional Semantics (White+ 2016)
   * semantic role annotation, word senses and aspectual classes (e.g., +/- realis)
   * distinctions collected through crowd-sourcing
   * feature bundles e.g. +VOLITION and +AWARENESS , rather than AGENT
 ## The Prague Dependency Treebank (PDT) Tectogrammatical Layer (PDT-TL)
   * Sgall, (1992); Böhmová+ (2003)
-* argument structure (including semantic roles), tense, ellipsis, topic/focus, co-reference, word sense disambiguation and local discourse information
+  * argument structure (including semantic roles), tense, ellipsis, topic/focus, co-reference, word sense disambiguation, and local discourse information
 ## CCG-based Schemes.
 CCG (Steedman, 2000)
-* [in] semantic tasks (Zettlemoyer and Collins, 2005, 2007; Kwiatkowski+ 2010;
+  * in semantic tasks (Zettlemoyer & Collins 2005, 2007;
-  Artzi and Zettlemoyer, 2013)
+    Kwiatkowski+ 2010; Artzi & Zettlemoyer 2013)
   * associating CCG with semantic forms
     * Boxer (Bos, 2008) and GMB, which builds on Boxer, use Discourse Representation Structures (Kamp and Reyle, 1993), while
-  * Lewis and Steedman (2013) used Davidsonian-style λ-expressions [with] discourse information
+    * Lewis and Steedman (2013) used
+      Davidsonian-style λ-expressions with discourse information
 ## HPSG-based Schemes
   * Pollard and Sag, (1994)
   * feature bundles
   * commonly use the Minimal Recursion Semantics (Copestake+ 2005)
   * Annotated corpora and manually crafted grammars exist for multiple languages (Flickinger, 2002; Oepen+ 2004; Bender and Flickinger, 2005)
   * Broad-coverage Semantic Dependency Parsing shared task and corpora (Oepen+ 2014, 2015)
 ## OntoNotes
   * multiple inter-linked layers of annotation, borrowed from different schemes

 # 5 Evaluation

 * Human evaluation
-  * ideally carried out by asking annotators to make some semantic prediction or annotation according to pre-specified guidelines, and to compare this to the information extracted from the SRT
+  * ideally by asking annotators to make some semantic prediction or annotation according to pre-specified guidelines, and compare this to the information extracted from the SRT
   * Question Answering SRL (QASRL; He+ 2015) is an SRL scheme which
     * solicits nonexperts to answer mostly wh-questions, converting their output to an SRL annotation
     * Hartshorne+ (2013) and Reisinger+ (2015)
-      elicit _semantic role features_ e.g. volitional [by crowdsourcing]
-      in order to evaluate proposals for semantic role sets
+      elicit semantic role __features__ e.g. volitional by crowdsourcing in order to evaluate proposals for semantic role sets
     * Joshua K. Hartshorne, Claire Bonial, and Martha Palmer 2013 emnlp
       The VerbCorner project:
         Toward an empirically-based semantic decomposition of verbs
 * task-based evaluation
-  * Many semantic representations in NLP are defined [for] an application
+  * Many semantic representations in NLP are defined for an application
   * AMR: machine translation, a natural application
   * QA to evaluate semantic parsing into knowledge-base queries
   * invariance across paraphrases or translation pairs